-If the name of this gaff isn’t enough to pique your interest then I’m not sure what will.
-This ruin is made up of a historic castle, and a mill, all ensconced in a glorious wood.
+If the name of this place isn’t enough to pique your interest then I’m not sure what will.
+This ruin is made up of a historic castle and a mill, all ensconced in a glorious wood.
 It has an acre of land that looks like something ripped out of a book about pagans and their fertility rites.
 The place was built by Johnny Roche in 1847.
 He was known as an excellent craftsman but also a bit of an eccentric.
 So if you buy this place you can rest easy in the knowledge that it was the former residence of the town weirdo.
 Not only was this dude a bit odd, he also built the castle as a monument to himself.
 Roche built the castle completely by himself, sourcing the sand from the Awbeg River and lime from Mallow.
-So if you believe in haunted places then I reckon he’d still be in it, jangling around.
+So if you believe in haunted places then it would be safe to say he’d still be in it, jangling around.

 Roche was born in the 19th century at Wallstown near Castletownroche.
 He intended to use the castle as a workshop and a home, and he chose the right place: it is on the shores of the Awbeg River.
 From the ruins remaining, it can be concluded that the ground floor of the castle was divided into three areas.
-Two would have been for use in everyday craft: one room was with blacksmithing and the other for more general tasks.
+Two would have been for use in everyday craft: one room was for blacksmithing and the other for more general tasks.
 The third room seems to have no designated use: much like that funny room in modern houses where the garage has been converted but we can’t remember why we did that.
 A staircase winds from the ground floor all the way up to the Southern turret.
-It is said that Roche would over climb up to the turret to survey all that he owned.
-And he the big weirdo would get up there and blow his horn too sometimes.
+It is said that Roche would climb up to the turret to survey all that he owned.
+And, he would blow his horn too sometimes.

 The castle and mill are in a state of desperate disrepair.
 It would take a lot of love and effort to get this hidden gem back into Google maps.
 However funding is available via conservation grants to repair and restore this protected structure.